 Learn From Strong Campaign Examples

-To help give you a better picture of what Google will be building for you, here are some examples of potential ads from fictional bicycle shop, Betty’s Beach Bikes.
+To help give you a better picture of what Google will be building for you, here are some examples of ads from Betty’s Beach Bikes, a (fictional) local bicycle shop.

 Betty offers various products and services, e.g. bike hire, bikes for sale, etc. so could benefit from writing different ads for each business category.
 They could look like this: